| Currency | Polish złoty (PLN, zł) |

 | Super Reduced – 5% |

-DAP puts the responsibility for import fees, duties and VAT on your customer.
-It's less paperwork for you but a worse customer experience.
+Shipping Delivered At Place (DAP) puts the responsibility for Import fees, duties and VAT on your customer.
+It's generally a worse experience for them and is often linked to cart abandonment.

 Register for Non-Union OSS